 - 10.1 Mark the water meniscus on the side of the sample bottle for later determination of sample volume.
 Pour the entire sample into a 2-L separatory funnel. - 10.2 Add 60 mL methylene chloride to the sample bottle, seal, and shake 30 seconds to rinse the inner walls.
-Transfer the solvent to the separatory funnel and extract the sample by shaking the funnel for two minutes with periodic venting to release excess pressure.
+Transfer the solvent to the separatory funnel and extract the sample by shaking the funnel for 2 minutes with periodic venting to release excess pressure.
 Allow the organic layer to separate from the water phase for a minimum of 10 minutes.
 If the emulsion interface between layers is more than one-third the volume of the solvent layer, the analyst must employ mechanical techniques to complete the phase separation.
 The optimum technique depends upon the sample, but may include stirring, filtration of the emulsion through glass wool, centrifugation, or other physical methods.
 Collect the methylene chloride extract in a 250-mL Erlenmeyer flask. - 10.3 Add a second 60-mL volume of methylene chloride to the sample bottle and repeat the extraction procedure a second time, combining the extracts in the Erlenmeyer flask.
-Perform a third extraction in the same manner. - 10.4 Assemble a Kuderna-Danish (K-D) concentrator by attaching a 10-mL concentrator tube to a 500-mL evaporative flask.
-Other concentration devices or techniques may be used in place of the K-D if the requirements of Section 8.2 are met. - 10.5 Pour the combined extract through a drying column containing about 10 cm of anhydrous sodium sulfate, and collect the extract in the K-D concentrator.
-Rinse the

-Erlenmeyer flask and column with 20- to 30-mL of methylene chloride to complete the quantitative transfer.
+Perform a third extraction in the same manner. - 10.4 It is necessary to exchange the extract solvent to hexane if the Florisil clean up procedure is to be used.
+For direct HPLC analysis the extract solvent must be exchanged to a solvent (either methanol or acetonitrile) that is compatible with the mobile phase.
+The analyst should only exchange a portion of the extract to HPLC solvent if there is a possibility that cleanup may be necessary. - 10.5 Pass a measured fraction or all of the combined extract through a drying column containing about 10 cm of anhydrous sodium sulfate and collect the extract in a 500-mL round-bottom flask.
+Rinse the Erlenmeyer flask and column with 20 to 30 mL of methylene chloride to complete the quantitative transfer. - 10.6 Attach the 500-mL round-bottom flask containing the extract to the rotary evaporator and partially immerse in the 50°C water bath.